-No matter what type of structure you're in, steel building additions make it easy to expand your building so you can keep up with your business.
+No matter what type of structure you're in, whether it's a manufacturing metal building or a cold storage warehouse, steel building additions make it easy to expand your building so you can keep up with your business.

 In the article below, we will discuss how and why you should expand your current structure with a metal building add-on.

 - When Do You Need a Metal Building Add-On?